 The office is accredited by the International Association of Counseling Services and abides by the ethical standards of the American Psychological Association.
 No information is released to any party, including family, without the consent of the client except in emergencies or as required by law.
 Appointments can be made by phone (781.891.2274) or in person.
-Emergency hours are available from 3:00 to 4:00 p.m. daily.
+Emergency hours are available for students in crisis.